tom-seddon/b2/doc/wip/Contents.md

 # b2

-b2 lets you run BBC Micro software on your modern system - Windows, macOS, or Linux.
-Use it run old games, applications and ROMs - or use its debugging features to reverse engineer them, or develop new software.
+b2 lets you run BBC Micro and Electron software on your modern system:
+Windows, macOS, or Linux.
+Use it to run old games, applications and ROMs.
+It also includes debugging features to help reverse engineer existing code or develop new software.

 IMAGE: b2 running something